vtruo009/R-Match/src/server/README.md

     -   api/student/get-applied-job

-        -   Returns a list of JobApplication objects associated with the user.
+        -   Returns a list of JobApplication objects associated with the logged-in user.
         -   Body: None
         -   Authorization restrictions:
             -   User must be logged in